Daniel Gafford: Washington Wizards (2021–2024)

 On March 25, 2021, Gafford was traded to the Washington Wizards in a three-team trade involving the Boston Celtics.
-During the 2021 NBA playoffs, Daniel Gafford broke the all-time record for field goal percentage (minimum 15 shot attempts) with an astounding 84.6%.
+During the 2021 NBA playoffs, Daniel Gafford broke the record for field goal percentage (minimum 15 shot attempts) with an astounding 84.6%.

 On October 18, 2021, Gafford signed a three-year, $40.2 million contract extension with the Wizards.

 On March 7, 2023, Gafford made a buzzer-beating, game-winning putback in a 119–117 win over the Detroit Pistons.

 Dallas Mavericks (2024–present)

 On February 8, 2024, Gafford was traded to the Dallas Mavericks for Richaun Holmes and draft compensation.
 Two days later, on February 10, Gafford made his Mavericks debut, recording 19 points and nine rebounds in a 146–111 win over the Oklahoma City Thunder.

 Shortly after joining the Mavericks, Gafford set a record of 33 consecutive made field goals, second all-time to Wilt Chamberlain's record of 35.
 The streak lasted from March 5 to 13, 2024.

 Gafford finished the 2023–2024 season as the NBA field goal percentage leader, with a percentage of 72.5% with 348 out of 480 shots made.
 Gafford helped the Mavericks reach the NBA Finals where they lost to the Boston Celtics in five games.

 On January 15, 2025, Gafford put up a career-high 27 points, along with 12 rebounds in a 119–116 loss to the New Orleans Pelicans.
 On January 20, Gafford put up a career-high 31 points, along with 15 rebounds, seven blocks, three assists, and one steal in a 110–105 loss to the Charlotte Hornets.
 He signed a three-year, $54 million contract extension with Dallas on July 12.